 What should I do if I want an object of my class to be thrown as an exception object?

-Answer: Extend the class from the Exception class.
-Or you can also extend your class from some more precise exception types.
+Answer: You can extend the class from the Exception class or from some more precise exception types.

 What is the basic difference between the following approaches of exception handling?